The David H. Nickerson Foundation

 The David H. Nickerson Foundation was launched in 2008 by his eldest son, Steven Cash Nickerson, to increase awareness, screening and to raise money for those working to find a cure for prostate cancer.
 Cash was deeply moved and in anguish as the cancer, originating in his father’s prostate gland, overcame the strength and courage of this man.

 In those days there was little information about how early detection of cancer dramatically improved the odds of a complete cure.
 This is the one of the reasons for the foundation.
 As Cash says, “There was a time when we didn’t feel comfortable talking about any cancer.
 I grew up watching anti-smoking campaigns on TV and it appears that effort have substantially reduced smoking and lung cancer.

 Even as he lay on his deathbed, crippled by this terrible disease and the havoc it wrought, as visitors came he asked them all the same question: “What can I do for YOU?”

-Our team was honored to have won the first Par For The Cure charity tournament.
+Our team was honored to have won the first tournament put on by this charity.
 It was a special event for me personally because my father had also been diagnosed with prostate cancer.
 Fortunately it was found early on and put into remission.
-Hopefully through charity events such as Par For The Cure more individuals will be made aware of this diseases, promote the need for early detection and help find a cure.
+Hopefully through events like this more individuals will be made aware of this disease, seek early detection and help find a cure.